What is the background to the use of RPI and CPI in uplifting pension payments?

 Many schemes continue to be interested in adopting CPI as a means of reducing scheme liabilities and improving the scheme’s funding position, as it (to date) has generally produced a lower uplift to benefits than RPI.
 The ability of schemes to use CPI instead of RPI clearly depends upon the precise wording of the rules and the respective powers of the principal employer and the trustees in making any necessary amendments.
 Many schemes’ revaluation provisions are drafted in terms of reference to the relevant legislative provisions and where this is the case, amendments relating to deferred benefits will not be required.
 However, indexation provisions are often set out in more detail, and in some cases may refer specifically to RPI.
 Where rule amendments are required to adopt CPI, any restrictions in the scheme’s power of amendment will need to be taken into account, and CPI-based increases may be possible in respect of future service only.

 Given that there are many variations on increase and revaluation rules, it is likely that questions such as those outlined above will continue to come before the Courts.
-Whilst general principles can be drawn from these cases, they may be of only limited use for schemes with as yet untested RPI definitions.
+Whilst some general principles can be drawn from these cases, they may be of only limited use for schemes with as yet untested RPI definitions.
+After the Univar judgment, some schemes may be tempted to try the rectification route.
+However, schemes should be wary of embarking on expensive litigation unless they have extensive and clear evidence that their increase rule has been unintentionally altered in the past.